muldjord/leddy/docs/THEMES.md

 * `datey="2"`: The y-coordinate for the date.
 * `datespacing="0,1,0"`: The spacing in pixels to use between each of the characters of the date string.
 Supports both multivalues comma-separated or a single value which will then be used between all characters.
 Values can also be negative.

+#### &lt;transition&gt;
+A `<transition .../>` subnode contains details about a transition that will blend the previous and next scenes together for a smooth transition.

+* `name="NAME"`: Tells Leddy what transition to use.
+The transitions are contained in the `transitions` theme subfolder and are described [here](TRANSITIONS.md).
+If you set `name="random"` it will choose a random transition each time.

+NOTE!
+Transitions aren't required between scenes.
+If left out it will simply switch instantly to the next scene in the rotation.

 #### &lt;rss&gt;
 The `<rss .../>` subnode allows you to show the titles of RSS feeds as scrolling text.
 Set the URL of the feed with `url="URL"`.